 The Companys Policy on Materiality of related party transactions and dealing with related party transactions is available on the Companys website at: www.enil. co.in (url: https://www.enil.co.in/policies-and-code- of-conduct.php).

 The related party transactions are entered into based on business exigencies such as synergy in operations, profitability, market share enhancement etc. and are intended to further the Companys interests.
 In accordance with the applicable accounting standards, transactions with related parties are furnished in the financial statements.

-The Company has not given any loans, guarantees under Section 186 of the Act.
-Particulars of investments made by the Company during the financial year 2015-16 are provided in the financial statements.
-Please refer to the Note no. 12 to the standalone financial statements for details of investments made by the Company.
+The Company has not given any loans, guarantees or provided any securities under Section 186 of the Act.
+Particulars of investments made by the Company during the financial year 2021-22 are provided in the financial statements.
+Please refer to the Note 8 to the standalone financial statements for details of investments made by the Company.

-The Board of Directors has adopted the Risk Management Policy coupled with the Enterprise Risk Management framework and also established related procedures to inform Board Members about the risk assessment and minimization procedures.
-Major risks are identified, adequately mitigated continuously and the same are reported to the Audit Committee and Board of Directors along with the action taken report.
-Risk Management Policy envisages assessment of strategy risk, operational risk, financial risk, regulatory risk, human resource risk, technological risk.
+The Company has adopted a Risk Management Policy pursuant to the provisions of Section 134 and all other applicable provisions of the Companies Act, 2013 and Listing Regulations and also established related procedures to inform Board Members about the risk assessment and minimization procedures.
+The Company has a strong Enterprise Risk Management framework which is administered by the Senior Management team and monitored by the Risk Management Committee.
+Major risks are identified and the mitigation measures are put in place, and the same are also reported to the Audit Committee and Board of Directors along with the action taken report.
+The Risk Management Policy envisages assessment of strategic risks, operational risks, financial risks, regulatory risks, human resource risks, technological risks.